Last Updated on

 Support FAQs – FAQs are provided on all aspects of the Poloniex exchange in its knowledge base.

 Email support – Contact Poloniex by email through Submit a Request.

 Poloniex Pros and Cons

-Even though Poloniex has been making clear efforts to improve the quality and reliability of the platform they offer, it still does not compare with an exchange like Skilling.
-In fact, the platform has put in place not only efficient security measures to prevent hackers from attacking users’ funds, but they also have risk disclaimers and educational resources accessible to all users to fully prepare them for their trading experience.
-Aside from that, Skilling also offered more trading advantages than Poloniex and those include, a better asset selection, an improved trading platform design, lower fees, and lower minimum deposit and much more.
+Even though Poloniex has been making clear efforts to improve the quality and reliability of the platform they offer, it still does not compare with an exchange like Alvexo.
+In fact, the platform has put in place not only efficient security and regulation measures, but they also provide educational resources accessible to all users to fully prepare them for their trading experience.
+Aside from that, Alvexo also offer more trading advantages than Poloniex and those include, a better asset selection, a better trading platform, lower fees and spreads, trdaing signals and market analysis and much more.

 After introducing many traders to cryptocurrency investing, Poloniex is connecting the crypto and real economy.
 The Circle-Poloniex platform has enabled Poloniex to instantly add institutional-level trading features while many crypto exchanges are building out these features at a slower pace.
 The integrated payments platform is making it easy for traders to spend their crypto in the real economy.
 Future integration should make these features easier to use across the two platforms.

-In the meantime, traders have other options for cryptocurrency trading on platforms like Skilling.
-They are a safe broker and can start with only $10.
+In the meantime, traders have other options for cryptocurrency trading on platforms like Alvexo.

 A trader is exposed to higher risks when trading on an unregulated exchange.
 If you lose money on an unregulated exchange due to fraud, it will be more difficult to seek remedy through a legal or insurance claim.
 On a regulated exchange, the investor has more protection against loss.
 If the broker you have deposited money with goes bankrupt, for example, the US FDIC or UK FCA provide deposit insurance.